erikyoung/IeltsLearningPlatform/README.md

 * [ ] Admin can review special case like Student refused Teacher's work.
 * [ ] Admin can activate, deactivate User
 * [ ] Admin can search User by name, email, phone to check User Profile
-* [ ] Admin can top up User's account (in case of wiring money to system's account or giving cash).

 ## Video Walkthrough